mattlau1/WarframeMarket-ItemSet-Price-Aggregator/README.md

 # 📊 WarframeMarket-ItemSet-Price-Aggregator

-A Python script that pulls average buy-order prices for all tradeable item sets by interfacing with the [Warframe Market](https://warframe.market/) API (v2).
+A Python script that pulls median buy-order prices for all tradeable item sets by interfacing with the [Warframe Market](https://warframe.market/) API (v2).

 This is helpful for finding rare items to potentially sell or to find rare relics in your inventory.